ansible-collections/netapp.ontap/README.md

   - na_ontap_volume - Report error when attempting to change the nas_application tiering control from disalllowed to required, or reciprocally.
   - na_ontap_volume - Fixed error with unmounting junction_path in rest.
   - four modules (mediator, metrocluster, security_certificates, wwpn_alias) would report a None error when REST is not available.
+  - module_utils - fixed KeyError on Allow when using OPTIONS method and the API failed.

+### Added REST support to existing modules
+  - na_ontap_aggregate - Added REST support.

 ### Added REST support to existing modules
   - na_ontap_ports - Added REST support to the ports module.